United States Office of Education

-The Office of Education, at times known as the Department of Education and the Bureau of Education, was a small unit in the Federal Government of the United States within the U.S. Department of the Interior from 1867 to 1972.
-It is now separated into and succeeded by the United States Department of Education and the Department of Health and Human Services.
+The Office of Education, at times known as the Department of Education and the Bureau of Education, was a small unit in the federal government of the United States within the United States Department of the Interior from 1867 to 1972.
+It is now separated into and succeeded by the United States Department of Education and the United States Department of Health and Human Services.

 Background

 In 1857, Congressman Justin S. Morrill introduced a bill for the establishment, through the aid of public land grants, of State colleges throughout the country primarily for the teaching of agriculture and the mechanical arts.
 On Monday, February 1, 1858, a petition of the Ohio State Board of Agriculture was presented to the Senate "praying that a donation of land be made to each of the States for the establishment of agricultural colleges."
 Neither of the proposals was accepted until the time of the 16th President, with the Lincoln administration (1861–65), after which it became necessary to gather information on the many schools already in existence, as well as on those being built.
+The 1862 Morrill Land-Grant Act would then drive the effort to create those land-grant institutions.

 Following the Civil War, shifts in political thought led to increased federal involvement in education.
 The pre-war tradition of local funding of and control over education clashed with a push from reformers for increased state and federal educational leadership.
 Additionally, the creation of social science associations generated interest in data-driven approaches to governance at all levels.